 Should windows always face a certain direction?

 In the northern hemisphere, south-facing windows receive the most sun year-round.
-But consider other orientations too to balance lighting needs.
+However, other orientations should also be considered to balance lighting needs.
 Cross ventilation is also important.

 Can overhangs or shade structures block too much light?